 Oakland City Elementary School

-- Oakland City Elementary School's student population of 279 students has grown by 6% over five school years.
+- Oakland City Elementary School's student population of 304 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-6|